 Here’s a 2016 list of reported adverse reactions from essential oil use from Aromatherapy United in the US.
-Yeah there’s quite a few on there.
+Yeah, there’s quite a few on there.
 Note the most reactions were reported from the use of antimicrobial blends like Thieves (Young Living) and On Guard (doTERRA) and other blends containing multiple oils.

-Sorry that was a particularly ranty point.
+Sorry, that was a particularly ranty point.
 Moving on.

 Point Three – Health ‘Advocates’ giving out medical advice

 Let’s address the issue of ‘health advocates’ giving out prescriptive advice of essential oils.
 I mentioned that I will sometimes prescribe internal essential oils for short periods of time.
-As a qualified health herbalist and naturopath, I have an intricate understanding of human anatomy, physiology and metabolism.
+As a qualified health herbalist and naturopath, I have an intricate understanding of human anatomy, physiology, and metabolism.
 I can look at research and decide on the safety profile of a new medicine before I prescribe it to my patients.
-Although essential oil health advocates are well meaning (I truly believe they are) they simply are not qualified to be giving out health advice.
+Although essential oil health advocates are well-meaning (I truly believe they are) they simply are not qualified to be giving out health advice.
 I’m actually fine with them recommending certain oils and blends for diffusing, but I’d even be cautious to take advice on topical applications from someone who was not trained in aromatherapy.
 I’ve seen countless facebook posts of well-meaning advocates recommending everything from the neat (undiluted) use of essential oils on children, essential oil ‘cocktails’ with 2-3 drops of each oil (I’m not kidding).
-I’ve also heard countess horror stories of rashes, irritations, diarrhoea and headaches from use.
+I’ve also heard countless horror stories of rashes, irritations, diarrhea and headaches from use.

 Point Four – I do think people need to use more essential oils

 Let’s be clear that my beef isn’t with the product – it’s the misleading marketing done by the MLM’s that has led to their gross misuse.
 Essential oils are fantastic and their biggest benefit is when they are used in an olfactory sense – that is inhaled and smelt.
-Diffusing essential oils works wonders for stress, anxiety and moods.
+Diffusing essential oils works wonders for stress, anxiety, and moods.
 Using diluted oils on the skin can be great for relaxation, to relieve pain, reduce inflammation and just to smell nice!
 They are a very powerful medicine and when used in these safe and non-invasive ways can help to balance the body and promote healing.

 So please… diffuse your oils.
 Breathe in their amazing scents.
 But keep them out of your body unless prescribed to do so by a qualified naturopath or herbalist.Take my FREE 10 day Health Challenge!
 Click here to join!